marstcbetabit/IndexTracker/README.md

 # S&P 500 Index Tracker (.NET Console App)

 This project is a .NET console application that prints the latest S&P 500 index value from the database every 2 seconds, and fetches/updates the value from Yahoo Finance every 10 seconds.
 It uses Clean Architecture, Entity Framework Core for persistence, dependency injection, and robust async/await patterns.
 The S&P 500 value is scraped from Yahoo Finance using HtmlAgilityPack.
-Unit tests are provided using xUnit.

 ## Features
 - Prints the latest S&P 500 index value from the database every 2 seconds